 For more detail on home slaughter of livestock generally, please see 'Home slaughter for private consumption'.

-Further guidance on the legal basis for home slaughter can be found on the Food Standards Agency website.
+Further guidance on home slaughter can be found on the Food Standards Agency website.
 The FSA is currently considering a policy revisal to include the option for home slaughter and dressing to be carried out by a licensed slaughterman.
 The final policy decision may affect some of the advice included in this guidance.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.